collegiumv/cv_jekyll/pages/academics/courses/digital-humanities.md

 ---
-title: Themes and Ideas in American History: The Digital Humanities | HIST 2330
+title: Themes and Ideas in American History, The Digital Humanities | HIST 2330
 layout: page
 ---